 After the brutal bombings of World War II, it was one of the few areas that survived.
-Still, I wondered what a milk bar had to do with all this.
+Still, I wondered what Polish milk bars had to do with all this.

 Much like the décor, milk bar fare is neither showy nor complex, but has the warmth and sturdiness of a meal from grandma’s kitchen

-When we arrived, I noticed the metallic sounds of a busy kitchen, and an orderly line of people waiting at the counter.
-The heavenly smell of Polish dill was my cue that we were not going to be drinking milk; this was a cafeteria!
+When we arrived, I noticed the metallic sounds of a busy kitchen.
+There was an orderly line of people waiting at the counter.
+The heavenly smell of Polish dill was my cue that we were not going to be drinking milk.
+This was a cafeteria!
 My cousin smiled at the recognition on my face, as I realized we were in one of Warsaw’s historic Communist canteens.

 Milk bars in Warsaw were popular during the Communist era, when these government-subsidized cafeterias provided low-earning workers the opportunity to enjoy a meal out.
 Looking around, I could see evidence of the milk bar’s Communist origins: the metal-framed chairs and tables, the wood-paneled walls, the faded red curtains that hung parted in the front window.
-There was not a single decorative aspect, save for a slender vase in the center of each table containing a tiny fresh tulip.
+There was not a single decorative aspect.
+Only a slender vase in the center of each table containing a tiny fresh tulip.

 My eyes landed on a handwritten menu on the wall.
-Although my Polish was not fluent, I had always been proficient in food vocabulary (they were the most interesting and important words as far as I was concerned).
-I eagerly read through the lists of Polish dishes: soup, pierogi, salad.
+Although my Polish was not fluent, I had always been proficient in food vocabulary.
+They were, in fact, the most interesting and important words as far as I was concerned.
+I eagerly read through the lists of Polish dishes: soup, pierogis, salad.